prarthanats/ERA/S11_Assignment/README.md

-# Application of Normalization on CIFAR 10 Dataset
+# Application of CAMs, LRs and Optimizers on CIFAR 10 Dataset

 In this assignment we will be implementing a ResNet18 architecture on the CIFAR 10 dataset using PyTorch.

-##Requirements
+## Requirements

 1. Write a customLinks to an external site.
 ResNet18 architecture for CIFAR10 that has the following architecture from [Resnet18](https://github.com/kuangliu/pytorch-cifar)
 2. Transforms while training: RandomCrop(32, padding=4),CutOut(16x16)